 Is Bansko a good place if you’re a digital nomad?

 Becoming a Bansko digital nomad is one of the best things you can do.
 A small town with everything, no matter the time of year, with affordable accommodation options and some great coworking spaces.
+Whilst of course there are pros and cons of Bansko, for the majority of people, the small mountain town makes a great place to visit as a digital nomad.

 Dan is an avid traveller from London.
 His first big adventure was in 2010 living in Malaysia for 3 months and becoming a divemaster.
 He has been on the road almost constantly since 2015 travelling to destinations that aren’t on the mainstream tourist trail.